William A. Graham (Islamic studies scholar): Scholarly work and research

 His scholarly contributions include research on the Qur'an and its role as scripture, prophetic traditions, and comparative issues in Islamic, Indian, Buddhist, and Christian history.

 Notable publications include Divine Word and Prophetic Word in Early Islam (1977), which shared the 1978 History of Religions Book Prize from the American Council of Learned Societies, and Beyond the Written Word: Oral Aspects of Scripture in the History of Religion (1987), which has been widely cited across various fields of religious studies.
 He is also a co-author of the college textbook The Heritage of World Civilizations, now in its tenth edition, and co-editor of Islamfiche: Readings from Islamic Primary Sources.

 In 2022, a festschrift titled Non sola scriptura: Essays on the Qur'an and Islam in Honour of William A. Graham was published by Routledge, featuring contributions by colleagues and former students.
 The volume explores themes central to Graham’s work, such as Islamic history and scripture, oral and textual traditions, and the academic study of religion.

+Reception and influence

+Graham has been described by fellow scholars as an influential and pioneering figure in Islamic studies whose work combines philologically rigorous textual scholarship with the comparative methods of the broader study of religion.
+In 2022, a festschrift titled Non sola scriptura: Essays on the Qur'an and Islam in Honour of William A. Graham was published by Routledge, featuring contributions by North-American and international colleagues and former students.
+The volume explores themes central to Graham's work, such as Islamic history and scripture, oral and textual traditions, and the academic study of religion.
+In their preface to this collection of essays, the editors write that Divine Word and Prophetic Word in Early Islam is unusual among scholarly monographs in being valued equally by theorists of religion and philologically oriented Islamicists, and that Graham's broader body of work has consistently bridged what had often been a divide between text-based Islamic studies and the theoretically engaged study of religion.

+In her essay in the latter volume, the historian of religion Diana Eck, a Harvard colleague of nearly fifty years, credits Graham's early work on scripture as a category with directly influencing the later work of his own graduate mentor, Wilfred Cantwell Smith, and recalls Graham's role, alongside Richard R. Niebuhr and herself, in founding Harvard's undergraduate concentration in Comparative Study of Religion in 1974.
+In a separate chapter examining Graham's academic administration, Raquel M. Ukeles argues that his decade as Divinity School dean should be understood as continuous with, rather than separate from, his scholarly commitments to comparative religion, noting that he used the deanship to expand the school's engagement with non-Christian traditions.